Frequently Asked Questions

 What platforms does EngineForge run on?

-macOS (Apple Silicon and Intel), Windows 10+, and Linux (Ubuntu/Debian, Fedora/RHEL).
+macOS (Apple Silicon), Windows 10+, and Linux (Ubuntu/Debian, Fedora/RHEL).

 Do I need to install VS Code separately?